katia-energizer/tutorial_regular_expressions_search/tutorial.md

 ### matches — finds out if the pattern matches the whole text; returns a Boolean value

-The `matches` function indicates whether the regular expression matches the entire text string.
+The `matches` function indicates if the pattern matches the whole text string.
+Returns a Boolean value.

 Define if the pattern matches the entire text.